yingtao450/TuyaOpen/README.md

 ```

 Each sample project includes a README.md file that provides detailed instructions on configuring, compiling, and running the project.

+The compilation method for the example is the same as the app compilation method.
+Use the `tos config_choice` command to select the target platform or board, and then use `tos build` to compile.

 ## AI Applications